tylerkstevens/docs/src/diy/blueprints/hvac.md

 -->
 ## Automation Installation

-To use any of the YAML automation examples provided at the bottom of this page:
+To use the YAML automation examples in this guide:

 1. Copy the desired YAML code from the examples below
 2. In Home Assistant, navigate to **Settings → Automations & Scenes**